Walter Silva

 Walter Silva (born January 4, 1977) is a Mexican professional baseball pitcher who is a free agent.
-He played in Major League Baseball (MLB) for the San Diego Padres.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres and in the Chinese Professional Baseball League (CPBL) for the La New Bears.

 Career

 Mexican League/San Diego Padres

+Silva played in the Mexican League from 2002 to 2008.

+In 2005, he pitched in the Chinese Professional Baseball League for the La New Bears.